 Thank you to everyone who took part in our recent Virtual Ocean Talk.
 If you'd like to rewatch the talk, or if you were unable to make it on the night, here's a recorded version for you to enjoy.

-This Virtual Ocean Talk will map a critical framework for exploring sustainability of species in Sydney Harbour in the past and into the future.
-Leading harbour voices will explore the history of colonial to modern fishing in the harbour, present a rich public art program that drew attention to European overfishing, explore sustainable fisheries and invasive species, and the museum’s manager of maritime archaeology will present some surprising stories of working boat wrecks in the harbour, including the oldest small craft yet found in NSW.
+This Virtual Ocean Talk maps a critical framework for exploring sustainability of species in Sydney Harbour in the past and into the future.
+Leading harbour voices explore the history of colonial to modern fishing in the harbour, present a rich public art program that drew attention to European overfishing, explore sustainable fisheries and invasive species.

 John Faulkner has a long-standing research interest in Sydney fishing practices and the fish trade from colonial times.
 He is a former Senator and during his 26 years as a member of the Commonwealth Parliament, he was Leader of the Opposition in the Senate for 8 years and held numerous Cabinet portfolios.

 He has been instrumental in the establishment of the recently opened Bondi-to-Manly Walk, which he believes will soon become an internationally recognised multi-day urban walk and the world’s best harbour walking experience.